hackclub/hackclub/playbook/workshops/remote_control/README.md

 > ![](img/html_tab.png)

-Before this will work though we need to change `"YOUR_TWILIO_ACCOUNT_SID_HERE"` and `"YOUR_TWILIO_AUTH_TOKEN_HERE"` to your actual Twilio sid and token.
+Before this will work though we need to change `"YOUR_TWILIO_ACCOUNT_SID_HERE"` and `"YOUR_TWILIO_AUTH_TOKEN_HERE"` to your actual Twilio SID and token.

-The facilitator should have given you an sid and a token.
+The facilitator should have given you an SID and a token.
 If you don't have one yet, ask your facilitator.

-If you are the facilitator (or you're just doing this workshop by yourself), follow the directions [here](../twilio/signup.md) to get your own Twilio sid and token.
+If you are the facilitator (or you're just doing this workshop by yourself), follow the directions [here](../twilio/signup.md) to get your own Twilio SID and token.

-Once we have the sid and auth token, replace `YOUR_TWILIO_ACCOUNT_SID_HERE` and `YOUR_TWILIO_AUTH_TOKEN_HERE` with the actual Account SID and Auth Token.
+Once we have the SID and auth token, replace `YOUR_TWILIO_ACCOUNT_SID_HERE` and `YOUR_TWILIO_AUTH_TOKEN_HERE` with the actual Account SID and Auth Token.

 > ![](img/enter_account_sid.gif)

-### Writing the one line of code to send a text message
+### Writing the One Line of Code to Send a Text Message

 Then type the below code into the left side of JS Bin _exactly_:

 ```js
 Twilio.callAndSay("555-555-5555", "You just subscribed to Gossip Girl");
 ```

 _**Don't forget the parentheses commas, and quotation marks.**_

 > ![](img/demo_1.gif)